emranxec/KeepLearning/README.md

 pages) execute on priority compared to big ones.

->Emergency department in any hospital handles patients based on their severity, thus priority queue could used to implement such logic.
+>Emergency department in any hospital handles patients based on their severity, thus priority queue could use to implement such logic.

 - Binary Heap
 > Finding top 10 most frequently used words in a very large file in O(n)